-"Yesterday's meeting of the Committee of the Society of Slavic Culture unexpectedly began and ended with a music performance, thanks to the presence of the composer Harteveld.
+"Yesterday's meeting of the Committee of the Society of Slavic Culture unexpectedly began and ended with music performances, thanks to the presence of composer Harteveld.
 Having returned from Siberia, where he collected songs of vagabonds and convicts, he invited the Society of Slavic Culture to host a concert of the songs he had collected."

 Sometime later Harteveld put together a small ensemble of students from the Moscow University.
 Its members would appear on stage in prison robes and shackles and perform songs almost a cappella, accompanying themselves only with the clang of chains and the crackling of combs.

 Two months later, on April 6, 1909, a concert was held in the Great Hall of the Moscow Noble Assembly.
 There was barely room to move in this huge venue.
-Alongside with the grandest nobility one could notice several uniforms of the Prison Department, whose officials for the first time in their lives came to listen to the songs they knew from prisons in a new and quite unusual setting.
+Alongside with the grandest nobility one could observe the uniforms of the Prison Department, whose officials for the first time in their lives came to listen to the songs which they knew from prisons, but now in a new and quite unusual setting.
 Young people sat in the gallery: students, attendees of women's courses, artisans.
 Harteveld, who was delivering his report, was several times interrupted by impatient exclamations from the side rows demanding for the concert begin.
 And as soon as the concert began, the mood of the audience changed dramatically.
 There was no end to the thunderous applause, as well as the demands to "sing an encore."
-The highlight of the program was the "Marching Song in Shackles," performed especially famously, with the clanging of shackles and the screeching of combs.
+The highlight of the program was the "Marching Song in Shackles," performed with the clanging of shackles and the screeching of combs.

 In the album "Songs of Hard Labor," this song takes up only four lines, written entirely in slang and accompanied by explanatory notes: